Plastic Moulding Process

 This is a solid template that the plastic is injected into to create the plastic shape.
-They are manufactured to the proper specifications, and must feature both the mould shape and the cylinder in which the injection drill and plastic can go in.
+They are manufactured to the proper specifications.
+They must also feature both the mould shape, and the cylinder in which the injection drill and plastic can go in.

-Moldwel’s machines range from 35 tonnes to 328 tonnes, and the products they can make range from 0.1 grams to 1050 grams.
+Moldwel’s machines range from 35 tonnes to 328 tonnes.
+The products they can make range from 0.1 grams to 1050 grams.

 This is then melted down to a molten form.
-A motorized screw within the heating cylinder forces the molten plastic to the end of the cylinder.
+A motorised screw within the heating cylinder, forces the molten plastic to the end of the cylinder

 A carefully controlled screw or ram slowly feeds the plastic via drilling, or injecting, through the cylinder and into the mould.

-This is where pressure is applied to make sure every single cavity within the mould has been filled with plastic.
+This is where pressure is applied to make sure every single cavity, within the mould, has been filled with plastic.

-- After pressure has been thoroughly applied, the plastic is allowed to cool within the mould and set form.
+7. After pressure has been thoroughly applied, the plastic is allowed to cool within the mould and set form.

 The two halves of the mould open and allow for easy removal of the plastic product.

-- An ejection rod, an ejection plate, or a blast of air will help push the plastic from the mould, resulting in a completed plastic product.
+9. An ejection rod, an ejection plate, or a blast of air will help push the plastic from the mould, resulting in a completed plastic product.